alexch/rails_notes/01_toolchain.md

 * Single-command deployment, no setup.
 * Sign-up for free account: heroku.com
 * Free for single dyno (single thread) of web server

+# Heroku + Rails gotchas

+* install "Heroku Toolbelt" for command-line `heroku` app
+* remember to run `heroku run rake db:migrate`
+* decide whether to precompile & check in your `public/assets` directory
+  * if you do, then your app is bloated & you might forget next time
+  * if you don't, then Heroku does it for you, but your deploys will take longer & might fail
+* you must *include* `pg` and *exclude* `sqlite3` in your `Gemfile`'s `:production` group